centrifugal/centrifuge/_examples/document_sync/readme.md

 The important thing here is that we should first subscribe to the channel, then load the document from the backend.
 This helps to not miss intermediary updates, happening between document load and subscription request.
 If we can guarantee that all updates eventually reach Centrifugo (and in case of transactional outbox or CDC we can) – then the sync will work properly.

+Note that we send increments here, not counter value, and value is always properly synchronized.
+For the counter we could send just an actual value to the channel – we do not want making it here to demonstrate proper data sync.

 To start the example run the following command from the example directory:

 ```
 go run main.go
 ```

 Then go to http://localhost:8000 to see it in action.
 Open a couple of browser windows.